Quackenstien/Quiz/ReadMe.md

 Everybody loves a good quiz....right?
-Well how about makeing a quize from scratch.
-In this project I will be building an interactive webpage that will host a quick quize for all to test their knowledge.
+Well how about making a quiz from scratch.
+In this project I will be building an interactive webpage that will host a quick quiz for all to test their knowledge.
 Have fun 😁